otherandy/bonk-bot/README.md

 # bonk-bot
 A bot for [discord](https://discord.com/) that lets you bonk the horny.
-The main goal to count the total bonks.
+The main goal is to count the total amount of bonks.

 The bot is made using [discord.js](https://discord.js.org/#/).